BestTimesToVisit.com Logo

 Frequently Asked Questions

-Beyond the famous Red Fort and India Gate, what's a lesser-known gem worth exploring?
+Beyond the Red Fort and India Gate, what's a truly unique Delhi experience I shouldn't miss?

 What is the cheapest month to visit Delhi, India?

-The cheapest months to visit Delhi, India are typically May and Jun during the off-season.
+The cheapest months to visit Delhi, India are typically Apr and May during the off-season.
 You can save 30-40% on hotels and flights compared to peak summer months.
 While weather may not be ideal, you'll enjoy fewer crowds and significant savings.

 How many days do you need in Delhi, India?